xlwillia/calculator/README.md

 # Calculator

-This is a calculation multitool made using Vue, Tailwind, and daisyUI
+This is a calculation multitool made using Vue, Vite, Tailwind, daisyUI, and mathjs

 ## Project Setup